nitinmuk/code-tst/readme.md

         - `src/02_get-first-non-repeating-char.js`
         - `src/03_pagination.js`
         - `src/04_remote-data.js`
-    - The test files can be found alongside the solution file with `.spec.js` extension.
+    - The unit test files can be found alongside the solution file with `.spec.js` extension.
+    - The unit tests are not exhaustive or necessarily correct
     - We recommend you use `https://yarnpkg.com/package/got` to make API calls for `src/04_remote-data.js`.
 You may install any other package if you wish.
-    - EXTRA POINTS:
-        - Add extra tests to make the code coverage higher

 ## End Goal

-Make all failing tests pass!!
+- Make all failing tests pass.
+- Improve the unit tests.

 ## How to submit your solutions ?

-- Push your solutions to your personal gihub account
+- Push your solutions to your personal gihub account or email us a zip file.
 - Email us when you are done!

 # BEST OF LUCK !!